odelolajosh/Image-Crop-With-React-Guide/README.md

 ...
 ```

 I included a svg import from my project file.
-If you need this file check it in [here](https://Joshua0707.github.io/Image-Crop-In-React).
-Now we style, in `app.css`.
+If you need this file check it in [here](https://github.com/Joshua0707/Image-Crop-In-React/blob/main/src/icon.js).
+Now we style in `app.css`.
 This is the trick!
 Since we're making our custom input file upload element, we use positioning to make the `input` fill the box and we reduce its opacity to 0.
 Then, the `input` is there but we can't see it.
 ```css
 .App .upload-bx {
   width: 400px;